-The archaeological sites of Peru which whisper tales of ancient civilizations and a legacy which continues to influence the customs, traditions, art and culinary experiences did not mention vegetarianism.
+The archaeological sites of Peru which whisper tales of ancient civilizations and a legacy that continues to influence the customs, traditions, art, and culinary experiences did not mention vegetarianism.
 With a cuisine as varied as its cultural influences, Peru offers a unique dining experience.
-But what does it offer to vegetarians keen to sample the local foods but happy to avoid the fried guinea pig and chicken?
-Considered (by us, at least) the most varied and eclectic cuisine in the world, Peruvian food offers something for the meat eaters and vegetarian at the same time.
-Peruvian vegetarian food consists of more than rice and corn.
-Let’s open the pantry of the Peruvian kitchen and find out what’s available to the non-meat eater.

 Historical and cultural influences that influenced vegetarian choices